Examples

 Real-World Case Study: SQLAlchemy ORM

 For a walkthrough of a real lost-update race in SQLAlchemy ORM code running against PostgreSQL, see SQLAlchemy Lost-Update Race Condition.
-That case study demonstrates detection with trace markers and bytecode exploration, and discusses why DPOR cannot detect this particular race (the shared state lives in the database, not in Python memory).
+That case study demonstrates detection with trace markers, bytecode exploration, and DPOR with C-level I/O interception via LD_PRELOAD.